picotech/picosdk-ni-labview-examples/README.md

 Drivers are available via a separate driver package installer.

+Wrappers binaries are available via a separate git repository.
+*Note wrapper dll's are are only required for streaming or PicoConnect/Intelligent Probe examples.*

 #### Windows

-* Download the PicoSDK (32-bit or 64-bit) driver package installer from our [Downloads page](https://www.picotech.com/downloads).
+* Download and install the PicoSDK (32-bit or 64-bit) driver installer from our [Downloads page](https://www.picotech.com/downloads).

+* Download the PicoSDK driver wrapper dll's (contains both 32-bit and 64-bit files).
+Contents can be downloaded as a zip file [here](https://github.com/picotech/picosdk-c-wrappers-binaries/archive/refs/heads/master.zip).

+Unzip the package.

+For 32-bit LabVIEW-

+Copy the contents of the folder `Windows 32-bit` into location of the SDK dll files-

+`C:\Program Files (x86)\Pico Technology\SDK\lib`

+For 64-bit LabVIEW-

+Copy the contents of the folder `Windows 64-bit` into location of the SDK dll files-

+`C:\Program Files\Pico Technology\SDK\lib`

 ### Programmer's Guides